zzubzq/apidocs/source/index.html.md

 # Zzubzq Code Endpoints

-Zzubzq Code (or Zzubzq Gift Card Code) allows simple crypto transfer and exchange through secured and prepaid codes that give access to crypto assets.
+Zzubzq Code (or Zzubzq Gift Card Code) allows simple product transfer and exchange through secured and prepaid codes that give access to product assets.
 Zzubzq Code API solution is to facilitate instant creation, redemption and value-checking for Zzubzq Code.
 Zzubzq Code product feature consists of two parts: "Reference Number" and "Zzubzq Code".
 The Reference Number can be circulated in public, and it is used to verify the validity of the Zzubzq Code; Zzubzq Code should be kept carefully, because as long as someone knows the “Zzubzq Code”, he can redeem it anytime.

 **Note：The following endpoints do not currently support sub-account requests**